kisalnelaka/Adaptive-Block-Sort/README.md

 ```

 ### Benchmarking
-To compare performance with other algorithms (e.g., TimSort), use the following:
+To compare performance with other algorithms (e.g., TimSort), use the provided benchmarking script (`benchmark.py`) or the following example:

 ```python
 import random